 2) No Low-Pass / Antialiasing Filter

 Just like the D810, the Nikon D850 has no optical low-pass filter in order to deliver maximum detail in every shot.
 With a 45.7 MP sensor, the D850 will deliver superb sharpness and take a full advantage of modern lenses that can deliver plenty of resolving power for the camera.
 However, due to not having a low-pass filter, the Nikon D850 might introduce some moire when photographing repeating patterns.
-If you are worried about it, check out my article on how to avoid moire and you can also check out my article on reducing moire in Lightroom, as well as in Photoshop.

 3) Nikon’s First BSI CMOS Sensor